lfortran/lfortran/doc/src/usage.md

 ```

-Here is a simple example showing use of a module:
+Here is a simple example with a module:

 ```
 lfortran -c varray.f90